Dismalitie/Doxel/README.md

   ![eye](https://github.com/Dismalitie/Doxel/assets/118924562/f2fcb86f-9b32-4c6e-8233-ed6386a94bca)

   # Doxel

  Local Machine Network and Hardware testing tool
 </div>

+> [!WARNING]
+> Doxel has little to no error handling. **Make sure you read the instructions below to figure out how to actually use it.**

 ## How do I use this?
 **This is a CLI application.** Download all `dll` and `exe` files in the [`bin` directory](https://github.com/Dismalitie/Doxel/tree/main/Doxel/bin/Debug) to a folder.
 Then run the application with an argument to a Discord Webhook Link: